huaweicloud/terraform-provider-huaweicloud/docs/resources/ccm_private_ca.md

 * `issuer_id` - (Optional, String, ForceNew) Specifies the ID of the parent CA. It's **required** for subordinate CA.
   Changing this parameter will create a new resource.

-* `path_length` - (Optional, Int, ForceNew) Specifies the Length of the CA certificate path.
+* `path_length` - (Optional, Int, ForceNew) Specifies the length of the CA certificate path.
 The valid value is limited between `0` to `6`.
 If you want to create a root CA, this parameter is **not required** by default and the value will be set to `7` in return.
 Changing this parameter will create a new resource.

-* `key_usages` - (Optional, List, ForceNew) Specifies the Key usage of private CA. It's a list of string.
+* `key_usages` - (Optional, List, ForceNew) Specifies the key usage of private CA. It's a list of string.
   Options are: **digitalSignature**, **nonRepudiation**, **keyEncipherment**, **dataEncipherment**, **keyAgreement**, **keyCertSign**, **cRLSign**, **encipherOnly**, **decipherOnly**.
   This parameter is [digitalSignature,keyCertSign,cRLSign] by default and only support to customize when you create a